s7manth/tp/docs/DeveloperGuide.md

 * DuplicateModuleException
 * ModuleNotFoundException

 The core idea behind this implementation is that every Mod object has a `defaultGroup` attribute that initially is unassigned.
 Once the user enters the command `set-default-group m/MOD g/GROUP`, the `defaultGroup` value for that "MOD" gets set to "GROUP".
-If the command is entered again, the value get's updated and the user is notified.
+If the command is entered again, the value gets updated and the user is notified.

 #### Design Considerations

 **Aspect: Extendibility**

 This feature extends into the functionality of the Add and Edit Commands heavily.
 If the default value has been set, then the group argument is essentially optional for the users and TAilor will update the student's data to include the default group value.
-If a group argument is provided, however, then TAilor prioritises the field provided by the uer over the previously set default group value.
+If a group argument is provided, however, then TAilor prioritises the field provided by the user over the previously set default group value.